adavisfoy/group_2_project/README.md

      - Evaluation of tornado width versus tornado magnitude.

-     - Evaluation of how 'Tornado Alley' is changing over time.
+     - Evaluation of how 'Tornado Alley' may be changing over time.

 ### GitHub
   - Main Branch with a ReadMe file